 72. TEACHING OF SOCIAL STUDIES.
 Materials, objectives, and methods used in teaching social studies in the grades, chosen from the fields of geography, history, and civics.
 Three credits; winter; M.W.F., 10:15.

 73. TEACHING OF LANGUAGE ARTS.
-A course giving the teaching procedures in the related fields of the language arts, literature, grammar, spelling, and writing.
+A course giving the teaching procedures in the related fields of the language arts, literature, grammar, spelling, and writing in the elementary school.
 Three credits; spring; M.W.F., 10:15.